 Do Good People Go To Heaven At Death?

-(26) The general idea, derived from the catechisms of popular churches, is that "the souls of the believers are at death made perfect in holiness and do immediately pass into glory."
+(26) The general idea, as found in a catechism, is that "the souls of the believers are at death made perfect in holiness and do immediately pass into glory."

 (27) Is it true that all the dead who have had faith in God are now in heaven?
 Let us take an example.
-What about David, who, with all his faults, was a man beloved of Yahweh, a man after God's own heart?
-Is David in heaven?
+What about David, who, with all his faults, was a man beloved of Jehovah, a man after God's own heart?
+(1 Samuel 13:14) Is David in heaven?
 Probably many will answer: "Yes."
 But let us read what the Word of God says.
 See Acts 2:34: "David is not ascended into the heavens."
 Nothing could be plainer than that.
 The question is: Are you going to believe it?
 Some may say: "That is strange, I thought that David would be in heaven, but evidently I am mistaken.
 He was not so good as I thought he was."
-But wait a little!
+But let us examine further.
 See what Jesus said.
 In John 3:13, we find it recorded: "No man has ascended up to heaven, but he who came down from heaven, that is, the Son of Man."
-(The words "which is in heaven" that appear in the King James Version do not appear in most ancient manuscripts.
+(The words "which is in heaven" that appear in the King James Version do not appear in many ancient manuscripts.
 See the Revised Standard Version.)
 "No man"!
 There is no exception, save Jesus Himself, who came from heaven to be made flesh and dwell among men.
 Let us beware lest the traditions of men lead us to deny the words of the Messiah. -- Matthew 15:3,9.

 (28) In Acts 26:23, we are told that Jesus was the first to rise from the dead.
 He was "the first fruits of them that slept," "the first born from the dead."
 (1 Corinthians 15:20; Colossians 1:18) Someone may say: "Does not this contradict the other Scriptural statements regarding the raising of Lazarus and others?"
 The explanation is that Jesus was the first to rise to life, never to die again.
 The others were simply awakened from the death-state to their former dying condition, and after a few years at most returned to the tomb once more.
 Their awakening from the dead was only temporary as they once again returned to the sleep of death.
 It did not result in their receiving a new birth to eternal life.